azoth-lang/azoth.language.reference/src/drop-methods.md

 # Drop Methods

 Classes, values, and structs declared as `drop` types may have a drop method.
-Because they are drop types the compiler enforces that there is either one owning value.
+Because they are drop types the compiler enforces that there is one owning value.
 Thus the compiler can determine when that value goes out of scope and call the drop method on it.
-Note that this does not mean that the memory of an object or those referenced is immediately freed.
+Note that this does not mean that the memory of an object or those referenced are immediately freed.
 That is still the responsibility of the garbage collector.
 Rather, drop methods provide a means of managing other resources via the resources acquisition is initialization (RAII) pattern.

 Any class, value, or struct with a field whose type is a drop type gets a default drop method and